Ada-Developers-Academy/core-unit-2/api-3-database-models-read/read.md

 Let's think about the typical HTTP verb and endpoint used for requests that retrieve all records of a particular resource.

-Recall that for requests that read records, it is typical to use a `GET` request to the `/books` path.
+Recall that for requests that read records, it is RESTful to use a `GET` request to the `/books` path.

 | HTTP Method | Endpoint |
 | ----------- | -------- |